wwwlicious/servicestack-request-correlation/readme.md

 ```csharp
 Plugins.Add(new RequestCorrelationFeature());
 ```

+This will add a new http header 'x-mac-requestid' with a unique id to every request/response.
+If an incoming request already has a header, it will copy it to the response

+# Customising

 Both the http header name (default: "x-mac-requestid") and request id generation method (default: [RustFlakes](https://github.com/peschkaj/rustflakes)) can be customised:
 ```csharp
 Plugins.Add(new RequestCorrelationFeature